brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 * **[(Documentation) Berkeley DB Read-Your-Writes Consistency](https://docs.oracle.com/cd/E17276_01/html/gsg_db_rep/C/rywc.html)**
-This section of the documentation explains how `Berkeley` achieves Read-Your-Writes consistency, using the commit token technique described in the article.
+This section of the documentation explains how `Berkeley` achieves Read-Your-Writes consistency, using the commit token technique that we discussed here.

 * **[(Documentation) VoltDB Database Replication](https://docs.voltdb.com/UsingVoltDB/ChapReplication.php)**
 This section of the documentation is dedicated to explain how VoltDB handles